How to find eco-friendly products online?

 Some sellers or service providers use questionable certifications in a misleading way.
 If you want to ensure that you are buying a ‘green’ product, check the official website of the label or certification body listed.
 Only labels that comply with the international standard ISO 14024 are genuine.

-If you choose products based on their claiming to be 100% ‘green origin’, you may want to investigate further, particularly when it comes to cosmetic and personal hygiene products (more information on this category of products can be found here).
+If you choose products based on their claiming to be 100% ‘green origin’, you may want to investigate further, particularly when it comes to cosmetics and personal hygiene products.

 To make an informed choice, you may wish to learn more about a product’s ingredients, staying away from those known to be controversial or harmful.